KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_great_lineage_of_light.md

 A prism through which the white light of Source refracts into human life.

-## WHY THEY BELONG IN YOUR BOOK
+## WHY THEY BELONG IN THIS BOOK

-Your book is not about worship.
+This book is not about worship.
 Not about doctrine.
 Not about religious identity.